nodejs/node/doc/api/stream.markdown

 var duplex = new stream.Duplex({
   read: function(n) {
     // sets this._read under the hood

+    // push data onto the read queue, passing null
+    // will signal the end of the stream (EOF) this.push(chunk);
   },
   write: function(chunk, encoding, next) {
     // sets this._write under the hood

+    // An optional error can be passed as the first argument next()
   }
 });